DIY Concrete Driveway Repair

 Tree roots: Over time, concrete driveway cracks start to appear.
 There are a few reasons behind it.
 One of the reasons for cracks in the concrete driveway is tree roots.
 By getting more prominent, tree roots push against the concrete.

 Water: Another reason is water getting into concrete.
-In winter, water freezes, expands, and causes cracks.
+In winter, water freezes then expands; thus causing cracks in the driveway.
 This is why these fractures become bigger than before.